aleen42/css/codrops/pseudoClass/firstletter/firstletter.md

 #### Note

-- Only a subset of properties can be used to `::first-letter`
+- Only a subset of properties can be used to `::first-letter`:

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>